 Travel and landscape photographers will find it useful that the 1DX Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The 1DX Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the E-30 has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the E-30 from Olympus.
+Both the 1DX Mark II and the E-30 have been discontinued, but can regularly be found used on eBay.
+The 1DX Mark II was replaced by the Canon 1DX Mark III, while the E-30 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.